mubashiralisiddiqui/working_with_Api-s/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-int this app a use of react router with new version of react router to perform routing
+in this app i use the rest api for practice